burturt/railfence-bruteforce/README.md

-# railfence
+# railfence-bruteforce
-a simple python implementation of the Rail Fence cipher that bruteforces the rail count and offset.
+a simple python implementation of the Rail Fence cipher that bruteforces the rail count AND offset.
+If you have known plaintext, consider piping the output into a grep.

 `python railfence.py "ENCRYPTED TEST"`